chadly/chadly.net/contents/2014/02/healthy-developers/index.md

 ###Get More Sleep

 All this physical activity means your body needs time to repair itself.
-Not only is sleep important to your physical health, but -- this may seem obvious -- it is enourmously important for your emotional and mental well-being as well.
+Not only is sleep important to your physical health, but -- this may seem obvious -- it is enormously important for your emotional and mental well-being as well.
 [New studies](http://www.nih.gov/researchmatters/october2013/10282013clear.htm) are coming out all the time showing how important sleep is to all areas of our lives.

 If you are [trying to lose weight](http://www.webmd.com/diet/features/lose-weight-while-sleeping) or [make a big decision](http://edition.cnn.com/2012/08/27/business/unconscious-mind-sleep-decision/) or really do _anything_, you need to get enough sleep.
 Seriously, this is probably the easiest thing to do that will bring [enormous benefits](http://newsinhealth.nih.gov/issue/apr2013/feature1).
 Get yourself a [good sleep routine](http://www.helpguide.org/life/sleep_tips.htm) and go comatose for 8-10 hours.